amazeeio/docs/architecture/components.md

 Web development would be much more complicated if there weren't any Dependency managers around.
 [Composer](https://getcomposer.org/) assists you keeping track of the dependencies used in your web application.

+### Dependency Manager for PHP: Composer

+Web development would be much more complicated if there weren't any Dependency managers around.
+[Composer](https://getcomposer.org/) assists you keeping track of the dependencies used in your web application.

 ### NodeJS / NPM

 [NodeJS](https://nodejs.org/en/) is a JavaScript runtime which supports you in simplifying your frontend workflow by enabling you to make use of the rich ecosystem which can be accessed by its package manager NPM